 Even better, graduates of this course under Flatiron School will now be eligible to receive Flatiron’s money-back guarantee (see eligibilty terms and details).

-Start your application for the UX/UI Design Immersive and design your creative career today.
+Start your application for the immersive UX/UI Design program and design your creative career today.

 Join us for a campus tour, seminar, or info session to see what student life is like on our vibrant campuses.